CSC331-WCU/csc331/_episodes/05-cpu-scheduling.md

 >   - Ph.D. in Physics (CalTech)
 >   - MIT Professor
 > - One of the original developers of Multics (Predecessor of UNIX)
-> - First use of password to secure file access on comptuers.
+> - First use of password to secure file access on computers.
 > - Recipient of the 1990 Turing Award (The Nobel prize in computing) {: .slide}